binh-bk/nltk-message-response/README.md

 <img src='/img/result.png'>

 # Machine Learning
-- this model use `nltk` and `scikit-learn` as the core component
+- this model use `nltk` and `scikit-learn` as the core components
 - using `GridSearchCV` feature can be time-consuming.
 For a simple test run, use `build_model_simple()`, line 192 in `models/train_classifier.py`
-- results of training with `GridSearchCV` fine-tuned:
+- results of training with `GridSearchCV` fine-tuning:
 <img src='/models/evaluate_score.png'>

 # Going further: